Last Updated: Thursday, November 24, 2022

 Enhancing Professional Learning in STEM Grants Programme

-Education Scotland and Scottish Government have awarded £430,000 of Round 3 STEM Grant funding to 84 successful projects in 2021/22.
+Education Scotland and Scottish Government have awarded £430,000 of STEM Grant funding to 84 successful projects in 2021/22.
 This will benefit an estimated 11,000 practitioners.
-Visit our STEM blog to find out more.

 National STEM Data